English in Africa

 East Africa

 This is a large area encompassing Uganda, Kenya and Tanzania.
-The position of English is somewhat different from that in southern and west Africa as here there has been for centuries an indigenous lingua franca, Swahili.
-English was thus used as a supplementary language and not a primary pidginised one as was the case in West Africa for many speakers. e.g. in a country like Nigeria with many mutually unintelligible indigenous languages.
+The position of English is somewhat different from that in southern and west Africa as here an indigenous lingua franca, Swahili, has been spoke for centuries.
+English is used as a supplementary language and not a primary pidginised one as was the case in West Africa for many speakers. e.g. in a country like Nigeria with many mutually unintelligible indigenous languages.

 English in Southern Africa

-When discussing English in Africa it is important to distinguish between South Africa - a country, officially called the Republic of South Africa - and Southern Africa - a region which consists of various countries.
-First of all, South Africa, with the enclave Lesotho and the partial enclase Swaziland, and then the English-speaking countries Zimbabwe, Zambia, Malawi and Botswana.
+It is important to distinguish between South Africa - a country, officially called the Republic of South Africa - and Southern Africa - a region which consists of various countries.
+First of all, South Africa, with the enclave Lesotho and the partial enclase Eswatini (former Swaziland), and then the English-speaking countries Zimbabwe, Zambia, Malawi and Botswana.
 English is also used in Namibia, former South-West Africa.

 The main language groups in Africa